noCTRL-Studios/.github/profile/README.md

 ## 📝 License

 Tools are generally released under the [MIT License](./LICENSE), unless otherwise stated.\
-You’re free to use, modify, and distribute — even in commercial projects.
+You’re free to use, modify, and distribute.

 ---